I Believe in You (Kylie Minogue song): Live performances

-In order to promote Ultimate Kylie and the single, Minogue performed "I Believe in You" in shows such as Top of the Pops, Nordic Music Awards, Top of the Pops Saturday, Premios Ondas, Star Academy, Hit Machine, Today with Des and Mel, and Wetten, dass..?.
+In order to promote Ultimate Kylie and the single, Minogue performed "I Believe in You" in shows such as Quelli che... il calcio, Top of the Pops, Nordic Music Awards, Top of the Pops Saturday, Premios Ondas, Star Academy, Hit Machine, Today with Des and Mel, and Wetten, dass..?.

 The song was included on the 2005 Showgirl: The Greatest Hits Tour.
 Minogue was unable to complete the tour as she was diagnosed with early breast cancer and had to cancel the Australian leg of the tour.
 After undergoing treatment and recovery, she resumed the concert tour in the form of Showgirl: The Homecoming Tour in 2006, and "I Believe in You" was again added to the set list.

 She performed a ballad version, described as orchestral, of the song on her KylieX2008 and was described as a blue train by newspapers.
 This song was performed as part of all four set orders in the act entitled "Starry Nights" (or "Beach Party" in the case of one leg).
 She performed the same version on her For You, for Me tour in 2009 in the fifth act, following performances of "White Diamond" and "Confide in Me".
 Minogue performed the song again in 2011 on her Aphrodite: Les Folies Tour, where there is slight remixing.
 It was performed in the second act following a performance of "Illusion".
 She is pulled round the stage on a chariot by her male dancers who are dressed to resemble horses.
 She most recently performed the song on her Golden Tour, replacing "Breathe".

 Minogue also performed the song as a ballad on Star Academy with Quentin Mosimann, and The Kylie Show TV special.
 In 2012, she performed The Abbey Road Sessions version of the song on BBC Proms in the Park.
 She performed the song at Royal Windsor Horse Show in the grounds of Windsor Castle, during a special event celebrating the 90th birthday of Queen Elizabeth II in 2016.